Eibx/Rebronx/readme.md

 > A Persistent Browser-based game

 Rebronx is a game side-project I work on from time to time.
-It's a cyber-themed game based around organized crime with permadeath.
+It's a cyber-themed game based around organized crime.

 ## Prerequisites